Bupropion: Chemistry

 There have been reported cases of false-positive urine amphetamine tests in persons taking bupropion.

 Synthesis

 It is synthesized in two chemical steps starting from the phenone 3'-chloro-propiophenone.
-The alpha position adjacent to the ketone group is first brominated followed by 1. nucleophilic displacement at resulting alpha-bromoketone group of the Br-atom with t-butylamine (2,2-methylaminopropane) and 2. treatment with hydrochloric acid to give bupropion as the hydrochloride salt in 75–85% overall yield.
+The alpha position adjacent to the ketone group is first brominated followed by nucleophilic displacement of the bromine atom of the resulting alpha-bromoketone group with t-butylamine and then treatment with hydrochloric acid to give bupropion as the hydrochloride salt in 75–85% overall yield.